peterbe/django-cache-memoize/README.rst

 This is useful if you have a function that can return an exception as valid result.
 This option allows you to cache said exceptions like any other result.
-Only exceptions raised from the list of classes provided as cache_exceptions are cached, all others are propagated immediatly.
+Only exceptions raised from the list of classes provided as cache_exceptions are cached, all others are propagated immediately.

 .. code-block:: python